automancy/automancy/README.md

 ### Software

-The rendering is single-threaded.
-Game logic integration is run on Tokio runtime (which will block the rendering thread until the runtime completes the future).

-The game logic is run with an actor system.
+The rendering is single-threaded, the game logic is run with an actor system on top of a Tokio runtime.

 "Scripts" are called "functions" as the name is taken in-game by what would otherwise be called "recipes."